sirisian/ecmascript-types/decoratorreplacement.md

-**The answer is to let the decorator CAPTURE its region and read it itself.** A preprocessor decoration followed by `{` takes that brace and its match as a region; where the decorator declares `capture`, the region is found by delimiter and its text reaches the macro as tokens of the ordinary lexical grammar, for the macro to read however its own syntax requires:
+**The answer is to let the decorator CAPTURE its region and read it itself.** A preprocessor decoration followed by `{` takes that brace and its match as a region.
+Because the decorator is a REPLACEMENT decorator - a `TokenStream` in, a `[].<Token>` out - that region is found by delimiter and its text reaches the macro as tokens of the ordinary lexical grammar, for the macro to read however its own syntax requires.
+Nothing declares it; it follows from what the decorator
+is:

 ```js
 import { jsx } from "./jsx.js" with { preprocessor: "true" };